w3c/webrtc-pc/CONTRIBUTING.md

 ### Refactoring: Moving Text
 If your PR needs to both move a section of text and update it, please do these operations in two separate commits (or even PRs).
 That will make the review process simpler.

+### Run Linter on Examples
+If you have made a lot of changes to the example code snippets it might be a good idea to run the example linter.
+For instructions, see https://github.com/w3c/webrtc-respec-ci/blob/master/check-examples/README.md

 ### Style Conventions

 **Strings**.
 Use quotes and enclose in code tags (to distinguish strings literals from quoted prose).